javiervela/llm-information-extraction-workshop/03_structured_llm_extraction/README.md

 ---

 ## 0. 🔍 Manual JSON vs Pydantic

+# TODO add more explanation to the table and maybe other parts and modules

 | Method                         | Pros                                               | Cons                                                      |
 | ------------------------------ | -------------------------------------------------- | --------------------------------------------------------- |